Clonal interference and Muller's ratchet in spatial habitats: Model

+In the case of a homogeneous system of fitness 1, where a single mutant appears with fitness $1+s$, the fixation probability for a beneficial mutation is the same as in the well-mixed case, $\pi=2s$ for $s \ll 1$ \cite{Maruyama1970,Maruyama1974}.
+Intuitively, the fixation probability is unaffected because a single mutation has ample time to compete with the entire system, regardless of spatial structure.
+Since the fixation probability is the same, the speed of evolution in the periodic selection regime is the same as in the well-mixed case.
+What is different is the timescale of fixation.
 The boundary between two domains with different fitnesses is a biased random walker, and the speed of this walker is the expected value of its displacement after one time step, $c=s/2$ for small $s$.
 In the continuum limit, this model corresponds to a special case of the more general stochastic Fisher equation (or SFKPP equation) \cite{DOERING2003,Hallatschek2009,Hallatschek2010}, where it is possible to have traveling waves with speed $c\sim s$ in the strong noise regime, or $c\sim\sqrt{s}$ in the weak noise regime.
 However, the dependence of the wave speed on $s$ does not change the essential features.

-Importantly, the time for fixation may be much longer in the presence of a spatial structure compared to well-mixed populations.
+Importantly, the time for fixation may be much longer in the presence of spatial structure compared to well-mixed populations.
 A wave spreading with finite speed $c$ will take time $t_{\textrm{fix}}\sim L/c$ to cover the whole system (and total population size $N\sim L$), as opposed to a well-mixed population where $t_{\textrm{fix}}\sim\log(N)$.
-The slow spread of mutations make it more likely that many clones exist simultaneously in large systems.
+The slow spread of mutations makes it more likely that many clones exist simultaneously in large systems.
 A site may also contain more than one organism, in which case $c$ is different, but it does not change the overall results \cite{Martens2011b} (unless interference happens within one site).

 Since we are interested in the rate of evolution during competition, a steady rate of beneficial mutations is supplied, akin to a population adapting to a new environment.
-Beneficial mutations appear randomly at rate $U$ per site per generation (harmful mutations are unlikely to survive and are neglected).
-We assume that mutations have independent effects, with no epistasis, and therefore increase the fitness by $\log f'=\log f+s$, where $s$ is a constant on the order of 1\%.
+Beneficial mutations appear randomly at rate $U_b$ per site per generation (deleterious mutations are studied in section \ref{ratchet}).
+We assume that mutations have independent effects, with no epistasis, and therefore increase the fitness according to $\log f'=\log f+s$, where $s$ is a constant with $|s|\ll1$.